 Replying to some of his critics, Paul said, “Don’t we have the right to take a believing wife along with us, as do the other apostles and the Lord’s brothers and Cephas?”
 (1 Corinthians 9:5).
-As this indicates, some early Christian workers may have taken their spouses to other cultures as they served there.
-However, we do not have any actual examples in Scripture where this was done.
+As this indicates, some early Christian workers took their spouses to other cultures as they served there.
+Priscilla and Aquila in Acts 18 are examples in Scripture where this was done.

-To find a well-documented account of a married couple serving cross-culturally, we have to move forward in time about 1700 years to the beginning of the modern cross-cultural worker movement.
+To find a well-documented account of a married couple serving cross-culturally recently, we have to move forward in time about 1700 years to the beginning of the modern cross-cultural worker movement.
 We also have to move several thousand miles from the Middle East to central England.

 Wife of a Shoemaker

 Dorothy was born into a farming family in England in 1756.
 Her family attended a small country church, and it was there that Dorothy met William who was apprenticed to the village shoemaker.
 Like most young women in her day, Dorothy could not read or write; however William read continually and became a prolific writer as well.
 All seemed to be going well when they married on June 10, 1781, as the war with the thirteen colonies in America was coming to a close.
 Two and a half years later William and Dorothy inherited the shoemaking business when the shoemaker died, and their marriage seemed to be off to a good start.
 They were two Christian young people who grew up in Christian families, attended the same church, married, and set out to serve Christ in business in their village.